Comparison of approaches to characteristic classes of foliations: The full picture

 Finally, considering the projections $S(X)\to S''(X)\to S'(X)$, we obtain the following theorem.

 \begin{theorem} Let $X$ be a $\D_n$-space with a section $s:X\to P(X)$.
 Then there exists the following commutative diagram

-1cm
+1.4cm

-1cm
+1.4cm

-Here the images of the maps $\chi$, $\chi'$ and $\chi''$ give the characteristic classes defined by Losik, and the images of the maps from $H^*(W_n,\On)$ and $H^*(W_n)$ to $\vH^*_{\U}(X)$ give the (primary and secondary) charcteristic classes with values in the \v{C}ech-de~Rham cohomology of $X$.
+Here the images of the maps $\chi$, $\chi'$ and $\chi''$ give the characteristic classes defined by Losik, and the images of the maps from $H^*(W_n,\On)$ and $H^*(W_n)$ to $\vH^*_{\U}(X)$ give the charcteristic classes with values in the \v{C}ech-de~Rham cohomology of $X$.

 \end{theorem}

 Note that the map $H^*(W_n,\GLn)\to H^*(W_n)$ is zero.
 This implies

 \begin{cor} Let $X$ be a $\D_n$-space with a section $s:X\to P(X)$.
 Then the Chern classes, i.e., the characteristic classes defined by the cohomology $H^*(W_n,\GLn)$, are zero in~$\vH^*_{\U}(X)$. \end{cor}